Emergency Response Plan

 - Maloney Center in the administrative offices located in the Library

 The Emergency Management Team will gather at the Command Post.
 Communications will be established and maintained among the emergency response personnel, Incident Commander, and Emergency Management Team, to ensure an effective teamwork approach and resolution to the emergency.

 Shelter in Place

-In the event of an emergency on campus, such as an active shooter, an order to “shelter in place” will be issued by the Incident Commander through Send Word Now®, the College Broadcast Email System, and if feasible, the College website.
+In the event of an emergency on campus, such as an active shooter, an order to “Shelter in Place” will be issued by the Incident Commander through Send Word Now®, the College Broadcast Email System, and if feasible, the College website.
 A siren will be activated throughout the campus a total of nine times.
-All present on campus must follow instructions from the Incident Commander and responding emergency personnel.
+All present on campus will be directed to follow instructions from the Incident Commander and responding emergency personnel.
 The Incident Commander will consult with the Emergency Management Team by phone as time and safety permits.